 But he was.

-Then, without me asking for it; he started talking about Pez.
+Then, without me even asking for it; he just started talking about Pez.

-He mentioned that he had paid quite a lot for some of the old Pez-dispensers that he had.
-When I heard the amount I just had to ask why.
+He mentioned that he had paid quite a lot for some of the old Pez-dispensers that he had – maybe he saw that I already was a bit suspicious on his interest.
+And when I heard the amount I just had to ask why.
 Then he told me there was lot of money in these Pez-dispensers and that he definitely was not alone on the globe collecting them.

-Then he started talking about the “Pez-collector-fairs” he used to travel to.
-Pez-collectors all over the globe meeting each other talking about Pez, and buying and selling among each other.
+Then he started talking about the Pez-collector-fairs he used to travel to.
+Pez-collectors all over the globe meeting each other, having fun, talking about Pez, and buying and selling among each other.

 Then I asked him what Pez-dispensers in particular that he liked, and why he liked them.
 And then he told me more.

-In the end of that dinner, I just had to ask him: “Next time you go to a Pez-fair somewhere on the globe, can you not contact me, I would be interested in attending”.
+In the end of that dinner, I have to admit, I just spontaneously asked him: “Next time you go to a Pez-fair somewhere on the globe, please contact me, because I really would be interested in attending”.

-If you are a educator: Use the kind of digital technologies you yourself find of interest.
+Imagine that you are an educator: Use the kind of digital technologies you yourself find of interest.
 Use the digital tools that makes you motivated.

 Everything else is secondary.